-Foundation 2 provides ongoing emotional assistance through our therapy services and support groups.
-Our licensed therapists accept many insurance plans and are able to see clients on a sliding fee scale based on income and the ability to pay.
-They support clients through a variety of reasons including life changes such as a divorce or to manage mental health conditions such as depression or anxiety.
-Our support groups focus on the area of supporting those with active thoughts of suicide, supporting youth and adults who have lost a loved one to suicide and supporting adults with depression and anxiety.
+Foundation 2 provides ongoing emotional assistance through family counseling and our support groups.
+Our support groups focus on the area of supporting youth and adults who have lost a loved one to suicide and supporting adults with depression and anxiety.

 Foundation 2 hosts several support groups.
 Click on any of them listed below for more information.